 Or, as the award-winning ProPublica journalist Marshall Allen warned his audience at Stanford University’s Medicine X conference that same week:

 “Until you start measuring something, you can’t improve it.”

 A follow-up to this topic: When I was recently invited to submit an opinion piece to the cardiology journal Circulation (my essay instructions: “should be provocative and stimulate discussion”), I decided to write about the need for mandatory reporting of diagnostic error.

 I received two physician reviews of my essay.
 The first was very positive:

-But the second physician/reviewer hated my essay, calling it “too provocative” and accusing me of leaving out all the “good things” that have been happening to address the problem of diagnostic error (without specifically hinting at what any of those “good things” might even be).
-In spite of the positive response of the first reviewer, Circulation editors rejected my essay, adding that, even if I edited my piece to incorporate all reviewer recommendations, they would not consider publishing it.
+But the second physician/reviewer rejected my essay, calling it “too provocative” and accusing me of leaving out all the “good things” that have been happening to address the problem of diagnostic error (without specifically hinting at what any of those “good things” might be).
+In spite of the positive response of the first reviewer, Circulation editors rejected my essay, adding that, even if I edited my piece to incorporate all reviewer recommendations, they would NOT consider publishing it.

 “Sounds like doctor-bashing to me.”